MauroAbidalCarrer/diary_and_notes/objectives.md

 ### By priorty:
 - thm branch groups
+- more_cross_axis_features
-- windowed cross axis energy
+- windowed cross axis energy ?
 - merge with best lb score notebook
 - more folds?
-- more preprocessing
 - equalize target distribution + freeAT
 - bigger hp search space
 - preds with noise

+### Submission:
+- thm groups + more_cross_axis_features
+- merge with best lb score notebook
+- equalize target distribution
+- freeAT
+- preds with noise + more_folds

 <!-- - Use different branches for each tof sensor (we can probably use groups in the alexnets intead of using multiple alex nets) -->
 <!-- - add gravity direction -->